-All sizing of sanitary manholes are based on inlet and outlet pipe sizes and sanitary manholes shall be sized according to the standard drawings in the latest version of the City's Specification Book.
+All sizing of sanitary manholes are based on inlet and outlet pipe sizes and sanitary manholes shall be sized according to the standard drawings in the latest version of the City of St. John's Specification Book.
 The minimum internal diameter for precast concrete sanitary manholes is 1200 mm.